Generic Name: rifampin and isoniazid

-After oral administration isoniazid produces peak blood levels within 1 to 2 hours which decline to 50% or less within 6 hours.
+After oral administration, isoniazid is readily absorbed from the GI tract and produces peak blood levels within 1 to 2 hours which decline to 50% or less within 6 hours.
 It diffuses readily into all body fluids (cerebrospinal, pleural, and ascitic fluids), tissues, organs, and excreta (saliva, sputum, and feces).
+Isoniazid is not substantially bound to plasma proteins.
 The drug also passes through the placental barrier and into milk in concentrations comparable to those in the plasma.
-From 50 to 70% of a dose of isoniazid is excreted in the urine in 24 hours.
+The plasma half-life of isoniazid in patients with normal renal and hepatic function ranges from 1 to 4 hours, depending on the rate of metabolism.
+From 50% to 70% of a dose of isoniazid is excreted in the urine in 24 hours, mostly as metabolites.

-Isoniazid is metabolized primarily by acetylation and dehydrazination.
+Isoniazid is metabolized in the liver mainly by acetylation and dehydrazination.
 The rate of acetylation is genetically determined.
-Approximately 50% of Blacks and Caucasians are "slow inactivators"; the majority of Eskimos and Orientals are "rapid inactivators."
+Approximately 50% of African Americans and Caucasians are "slow inactivators" and the rest are "rapid inactivators"; the majority of Eskimos and Asians are "rapid inactivators."

 The rate of acetylation does not significantly alter the effectiveness of isoniazid.
 However, slow acetylation may lead to higher blood levels of the drug, and thus an increase in toxic reactions.

-Pyridoxine deficiency (B6) is sometimes observed in adults with high doses of isoniazid and is considered probably due to its competition with pyridoxal phosphate for the enzyme apotryptophanase.
+Pyridoxine (B6) deficiency is sometimes observed in adults with high doses of isoniazid and is probably due to its competition with pyridoxal phosphate for the enzyme apotryptophanase.

 Indications and Usage for Rifamate